Chapter 7 BWV 57 Selig ist der Mann

 With the exception of recitatives, it is extremely seldom that Bach ends a movement, in a key other than that in which it began (tonic).
 One notable example from the second cycle was the closing chorus from C 68 where there were also clear symbolic or imagic reasons for this break from tradition.

 In this cantata the final chorale becomes more than a tacked-on coda to the rest of the work.
-It answers the question posed by the Soul----I shall fulfill all hopes for you---- I shall remain your friend, transporting you from your tortured body into Heaven itself.
+It answers the question posed by the Soul----I shall fulfil all hopes for you---- I shall remain your friend, transporting you from your tortured body into Heaven itself.
 This is one of the most positive and affirmative of all Lutheran chorales.
 It completes the journey of the Soul from its starting point of uncertainty, doubt and sorrow to the promised everlasting life hereafter.

 Bach′s presentation to his congregations of a two-handed operatic scene in the face of objections from his employers could be interpreted as arrogance or pugnaciousness.
 Or it is equally likely that he considered, understandably, that he was the better arbiter of taste in what constituted effective, appropriate and ′well regulated′ church music.